-But who is considered an influencer?
-It is usually someone who has huge following in a distinct niche and has the power to affect their followers’ behaviour because of his or her authority, knowledge in that domain.
+But who is considered as a Singapore influencer?
+It is usually someone who has a huge following in a distinct niche and has the power to affect their followers’ behaviour because of his or her authority, knowledge in that domain.

-The term “influencer marketing” has exploded over the past years, partly due to the increase presence of social media platforms from Facebook, Instagram to the recent TikTok.
+The term “influencer marketing” has exploded over the past years, partly due to the increased presence of social media platforms from Facebook, Instagram to the recent TikTok.

 With all that being said & mentioned above.

-But as eariler mentioned, influencer marketing is just one type of social media marketing – which mean any business that sell products/services that relied on visual will benefits from it.
+But as earlier mentioned, influencer marketing is just one type of social media marketing – which mean any business that sell products/services that relied on visual will benefits from it.

-If your business belong to this group, then you are in luck!
+If your business belongs to this group, then you are in luck!

-We have complied some of the top influencers in Singapore based on their niche below.
+We have compiled some of the top influencers in Singapore based on their niche below.

-Else, SEO is often a great marketing channel to invest in for almost of business as long their users search on Google.
+Else, SEO is often a great marketing channel to invest in for almost all businesses as long their users search on Google.

 Below is a list of some of the top food influencers in Singapore: